Traveling edge states in massive Dirac equations along slowly varying edges: Quasi-traveling edge state along the smooth curve

 Assume that the edge curve is a small perturbation to the vertical line, i.e.,

 Here $0<\veps\ll1$ and $h(\veps x_2)$ indicates the small perturbation to the straight line.
 Other more general edge curves can be treated similarly by coordinate rotation.
-After that, the Dirac operator with the curved edge-admissible mass $m\big(x_1+h(\veps x_2)\big)$ is in the form of
+After that, the Dirac operator with the domain wall function $m\big(x_1+h(\veps x_2)\big)$ is in the form of

 Therefore, the Dirac equation \eqref{eq.line} alters into